Nsima/Whatsapp-Chatbot/README.md

 # Whatsapp-Chatbot
-Tweaking the Whatsapp API in PHP
+>It is self explanatory, the only thing worth mentioning is that it is written in PHP.